shubhamk0027/MockServer/README.md

 ## 2. Using via SlackBot

-See the slackbot in [action](https://drive.google.com/file/d/1sk_VV9kycOtOwtN3ikzgRYGEuvOwv5BT/view?usp=sharing) to understand how to use it.
 Simply run the following slash commands in the slack.
 A dialog box will appear asking for the Http request details and the corresponding response parameters to return.
 More details on what to fill in the input boxes of the dialog can be understood by understading the json the mock server accepts.
 See the examples in [Using Mockserver Without SlackBot](https://github.com/shubhamk0027/MockServer/#3-using-mockserver-without-slackbot).

 #### /addteam